tomjoht/learnapidoc/_docs/rest_api_specifications/openapi_tutorial/pubapis_openapi_step5_components_object.md

 * `format`
 * `default`

+A number of [data types](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.0.md#data-types) are also available:

+* `integer`
+* `long`
+* `float`
+* `double`
+* `string`
+* `byte`
+* `binary`
+* `boolean`
+* `date`
+* `dateTime`
+* `password`

-Besides looking in the [schema object](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.0.md#schemaObject) in the OpenAPI spec for details, you can also read the [JSON Schema](https://tools.ietf.org/html/draft-wright-json-schema-00).
+To describe your JSON objects, besides looking in the [schema object](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.0.md#schemaObject) in the OpenAPI spec for details, you can also read the [JSON Schema](https://tools.ietf.org/html/draft-wright-json-schema-00).

 Additionally, you can look at some example schemas.
 You can view [3.0 examples here](https://github.com/OAI/OpenAPI-Specification/tree/master/examples/v3.0).
-I typically find an object that resembles what I'm trying to represent and mimic the same properties and structure.
-The `schema` object in 3.0 differs slightly from the schema object in 2.0 &mdash; see this [post on Nordic APIs](https://nordicapis.com/whats-new-in-openapi-3-0/#jsonandotherschema) for details on what changed.
-However, example schemas from [2.0 specs](https://github.com/OAI/OpenAPI-Specification/tree/master/examples/v2.0) (which are a lot more abundant) would probably also be helpful as long as you just look at the schema definitions, because a lot has changed from 2.0 to 3.0 in the spec.
+I usually find a spec that resembles what I'm trying to represent and mimic the same properties and structure.
+The `schema` object in 3.0 differs slightly from the schema object in 2.0 &mdash; see this [post on Nordic APIs](https://nordicapis.com/whats-new-in-openapi-3-0/#jsonandotherschema) for some details on what's new.
+However, example schemas from [2.0 specs](https://github.com/OAI/OpenAPI-Specification/tree/master/examples/v2.0) (which are a lot easier to find online) would probably also be helpful as long as you just look at the schema definitions (and not the rest of the spec).
+(A lot has changed from 2.0 to 3.0 in the spec.)

+## Security definitions

+The `components` object also contains a [`securitySchemes` object](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.0.md#securitySchemeObject) that defines the authorization method used with each `path`.
+However, rather than dive into the security configuration details here, I explore security in the [step 6](pubapis_openapi_step6_security_object.html).